What Is My Elevation

 North Korea's topography is similar to that of its neighboring countries, such as South Korea, China, and Japan.
 All these countries share the same mountain ranges, river systems, and coastlines that face the East China Sea and the Yellow Sea.

-See here a list of 10 cities in North Korea and their elevation above sea level.
+Below is a list of major cities in North Korea with their corresponding elevation above sea level.